 The Multimedia Lab has 34 PCs for use in conjunctions with studio projects and related advanced computer design courses.
 All computers have advanced AutoCAD, graphics and 3D Modeling applications, as well as standard productivity software.
 In 2001, Crown Hall was equipped with a wireless network for unlimited access throughout the studios to the Internet.
 Providing hardwire access to the internet, individual network ports have been installed at every design studio drawing table, permitting students to work with digital technology alongside their drafting projects.
-Recent equipment acquisitions include 33 new PCs in the Crown Hall computer lab, a new and fully equipped computer lab for 30 students in the 3410 building, a large format 42-inch scanner, and supporting color laser printers.

-With recent increases in enrollment, the College of Architecture has expanded its research, studio, and administrative facilities to two additional buildings adjacent to Crown Hall, 3410 South State St. and the minerals and Metals Building.
+Recent equipment acquisitions include 34 new Core2Duo Dell PCs in the Crown Hall computer lab, a large format 42-inch scanner, 3 42in HP DesignJet Plotters.
+A second fully equipped computer lab for 30 students in the 3410 building was opened fall 06, supporting a color laser printer, an 11 x 17 laser printer and 42 in HP DesignJet Plotter.
+With recent increases in enrollment, the College of Architecture has expanded its research, studio, and administrative facilities to two additional buildings adjacent to Crown Hall, 3410 South State St. and the minerals and Metals Building